yannCLopez/yannCLopez/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning Python and MATLAB, and looking to get proficient at using GitHub.
+- I work for Prof. Ben Golub (Economics and Computer Science) at Northwestern University.
+- 📫 How to reach me: email me at yanncalvolopez@gmail.com!

 <!--
 **yannCLopez/yannCLopez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.